-LET US FURTHER EXPLAIN that Stefan, who is Catholic, attended his 1st Passover Seder at the Putnam Valley home of Carl + Estelle Fryburg (MH's parents) in 2006...and he's been enthusiastically celebrating Passover ever since.
+LET US FURTHER EXPLAIN that Stefan, who is Catholic, attended his 1st Passover Seder at the Putnam Valley home of her favorite Jewish holiday!
+Estelle Fryburg We decided to call our project the GLOBAL PASSOVER SEDERTM...which would consist of 3

+Carl + Estelle Fryburg (MH's parents) in 2006...and he's been enthusiastically celebrating Passover ever since.
 In 2016, as Estelle was dying from cancer, Stefan cooked the food for her last Seder, which made her very, very happy because, like most Jews, Passover was her favorite Jewish holiday!